Shopify/promise-swift/README.md

 ## Features
 `Promise-swift` is heavily influenced by Node.js `Promise` implementation in terms of API and by [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift)'s `Signal` implementation in internal design.
 Notably:
-1. `Promise-swift` is cold: async computation the promise represents will only start execution when promise is first observed using `whenComplete` method.
-This allows promise to be created in one place but used in the other.
+1. `Promise-swift` is cold: the async computation that the promise represents will only start execution when promise is first observed using `whenComplete` method.
+This allows the promise to be created in one place but triggered in another.
 2. `Promise-swift` is buffered: once value computed subsequent calls to `whenComplete` will not trigger async computation again.
 3. `Promise-swift` is parameterized with both value _and_ error: `Promise<Int, SomeError>`
 4. `Promise-swift` is thread-safe: async computations and observing can be triggered from different threads.